This project is an aerial study of Lake Lefroy, an ephemeral salt lake in Western Australia.

-The mining industry in Australia is one of the largest in the world, leaving the landscape scarred with gaping voids.
+Many of my photographs in this collection also consider the visual impact of the mining operations at Lake Lefroy.
+The mining industry in Australia is one of the largest in the world, often leaving the landscape with permanent scars.

-I'm fascinated by the visual contrast between the minimal aesthetic of salt lakes and the drastic shapes created by the mining industry, made apparent from above.
-Where the subtle pastel colours of the natural world meets vast human intervention.
+I'm fascinated by the visual contrast between the minimal aesthetic of Lake Lefroy and the subtle yet striking shapes created by the mining industry, made apparent from above.
+Where the subtle pastel hues of the natural world meets vast human intervention.

 Although my images have a strong emphasis on a dream-like mood & minimal details, they also present a subtle reminder of the complex relationship between humans and the fragile natural world; how despite this being such a vast and uninhabited space, humans still manage to make an impact.